sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 3. Max number of VRRP instances per interface: 16
 4. Max number of tracked interfaces per VRRP Instance: 8
 5. Max IP addresses per VRRP instance: 4
+7. Max number of SAG IPv4 instance on a interface: 16
-6. Max number of VIP for VARP instance on an interface: 4
+8. Max number of SAG IPv6 instance on a interface: 16